The Porcelain Rule: Navigating Water (and Wine) on the Camino

 Beware the water when traveling abroad.

 It’s the porcelain rule, right?
-And if you’ve ever contracted the dreaded explosive sick, you know why.
+And if you’ve ever contracted the explosive sick, you know why.

 Studying the signage at a fountain near Pamplona, Spain.

 Unfortunate experiences (it’s best not to discuss such things publicly) gave me reason to question water from Middle Eastern and African spigots.
-These came to mind when I walked into Spain.
+Such came to mind when I walked into Spain.

 This fountain in Navarrete was particularly lovely.